Winthrop Astor Chanler: Personal life

 On December 16, 1886, Chanler was married to Margaret Louisa Terry (1862–1952), a first cousin, once removed, in Rome, Italy.
 Her maternal grandparents Julia Rush Cutler Ward and Samuel Ward III were also the parents of Chanler's maternal grandfather Samuel Cutler Ward.
 Margaret, who grew up in the Palazzo Odescalchi in Rome, was the daughter of Louisa (née Ward) Crawford Terry and artist Luther Terry, and half-sister of F. Marion Crawford and Mary Crawford Fraser.
 She was also a niece of Julia Ward Howe, who was Chanler's grand-aunt.

+After their marriage, the Chanlers moved to Washington, D.C., where they surrounded themselves with a group of friends, including Theodore Roosevelt, who was then the Civil Service Commissioner, and later President of the United States.
 Together, they were the parents of: